Reimagine 5th Street South: A Vision For the Future

 Key Activities in the Preliminary Design Phase

-The preliminary design phase guides the transformation of 5 Street South into a connected corridor supporting vibrant, multi-modal usage.
+The preliminary design phase guides the transformation of 5 Street South into a connected corridor that supports a vibrant and welcoming public realm.
 This project is part of the Capital Improvement Program 2022 to 2031, project D-41.

 What is a Preliminary Design?